Moonchichiii/battleship_project3/README.md

 ### User Manual

-**If you're new to Battleship check out this link** 👉 https://en.wikipedia.org/wiki/Battleship
+**If you're new to Battleship check out this link** 👉 https://en.wikipedia.org/wiki/Battleship Sign in / registration for new Sailors, and simple Login for returning players

- 1. Kick things off with a simple **username prompt** directly on the welcome screen i've kept it straightforward so you can dive right in.
+1. Start with a Sailor Sign in / registration for new Sailors, and simple Login for returning players, I've kept it straightforward, ensuring you can dive right in.

- 2. Once the **username prompt** has greeted you and you're all set, decide on your game's layout.
-For a quick and compact game, the 5x5 board is your go-to choice.
+2. Once you've been greeted by the sailor prompt and you're all set, it's time to decide on your game's layout.
+For a quick game, the 5x5 board is a perfect choice.

- 3. With the **board prompt** out of the way, it's time to decide how many ships you'd like to hide on **game board?** more ships on a smaller board means sinkings in abundance.
+3. After setting up the board prompt, decide how many ships you'd like to hide on the game board.
+Remember: more ships on a smaller board means more chances to sink ships.

- 4. Next, determine how many turns (or tries) you want to hunt down those elusive ships. from anywhere between 5-10 turns per game.
+4. Next, determine the number of turns (or tries) you want for hunting those hidden ships.
+    You can choose anywhere between 5-10 turns per game.

-    **Here's a hint:**
+***Here's a hint:***
-    If you have chosen the 5x5 board with 6 ships and go for 10 turns, prepare for a sinking bonanza and a large ship graveyard.
+    If you've chosen the 5x5 board with 6 ships and go for 10 turns, get ready for an exciting round filled with sunken ships.

- 5. Finally, after completing your game, the outcomes of your successful sinkings
-    is displayed over the main game board with number of turns and ships left.
+    Once your game concludes, the outcomes of your successful sinkings are displayed on the main game board, and ships left.
+Then, we'll ask: Ready for another round on the seas?
-    Following this, we will pose the big question?
-Ready to go another round?

 [Back to top](#)